sponslerdb/sweetworld/README.md

-trophic interface between flowers and florivores is, therefore, one of the chief foundations of global biodiversity, and patterns of floral resource availability can be expected to govern abundance, diversity, and functional relationships at higher trophic levels. **floralcurves** is a sandbox for exploring landscape-scale patterns of floral resource availability arising from simulated floral communities.
+trophic interface between flowers and florivores is, therefore, one of the chief foundations of global biodiversity, and patterns of floral resource availability can be expected to govern abundance, diversity, and functional relationships at higher trophic levels. **sweetworld** is a sandbox for exploring landscape-scale patterns of floral resource availability arising from simulated floral communities.

 <!-- ![Alt text](https://github.com/sponslerdb/floralcurves/blob/main/inst/extdata/model_schematic.png?raw=true "Title") -->